BlitzKrieg1337/UniInfo/README.md

 ## Why this exists

-Admission requirements for Masters programs are rarely laid out cleanly in one place — they're scattered across long admissions pages mixed in with unrelated content (fees, modules, campus info), and non-obvious hard requirements (like specific credit-hour or degree-equivalency rules) are easy to miss when reading through a page rather than being able to ask about it directly.
+Admission requirements for Postgraduate programs are rarely laid out cleanly in one place — they're scattered across long admissions pages mixed in with unrelated content (fees, modules, campus info), and non-obvious hard requirements (like specific credit-hour or degree-equivalency rules) are easy to miss when reading through a page rather than being able to ask about it directly.
 UniInfo exists to make that information easy to find and easy to ask about — grounded in and cited to the university's own pages, instead of relying on a manual read-through.

 ## What it does